abel20pena/telnet_script/README.md

 # telnet_script
-This is a lab environment
+This is a lab environment project

+This script shows how to connect to multiple cisco devices, and configure a username and password